-THEA 4 Oral Reading
+THEA 4 Oral Interpretation

-An introduction to the analysis, preparation and dramatic reading of literature, including classical and contemporary prose, poetry and drama.
-Students prepare, analyze and orally present and interpret great works of drama and literature for an audience.
+An introduction to the analysis, preparation and dramatic presentation of literature, including classical and contemporary prose, poetry and drama.
+Students prepare, analyze, interpret and present great works of theatre and literature for an audience.
 This course is also listed as CMUN 2.
-ADVISORY: Eliable for English 250 and English 260.
+ADVISORY: Eligible for English 250 and English 260.